Religious Education (RE)

 To become role models for others

-To support your daughter with completing work at home, each homework will be uploaded and set on Google Classroom for your daughter to complete and hand in electronically if she may wish.
+To support your daughter with completing work at home, each homework will be uploaded on Google Classroom.
+Your daughter may choose to complete this by hand or electronically.

 Parental advice and support KS3 and KS4: